wonmor/OpticALLY-iOS/README.md

-# Project-VentureStar
+# Project-Lightbulb
-Project VentureStar features an iOS app that can accurately measure facial dimensions.
+Project Lightbulb features an iOS app that can accurately measure facial dimensions.